 Many people outside the profession are surprised to learn just how collaborative teaching can be.
 Educators freely and willingly share information among themselves at an astonishing rate.
 Want to know how to overcome a particular challenge in the classroom?
 Need a fresh new plan for an old lesson?
 Have an idea that could use some input?
 Other teachers are often your best resource.

 Technology has made it easier to connect with educators all over the world.
-Online, you’ll find blogs, discussion groups, and chatrooms for every facet of teaching.
+Online, you’ll find blogs, discussion groups, online learning, and chatrooms for every facet of teaching.
 Many educators use these online forums as their own Professional Learning Networks (PLNs).

 Developing Your Own PLN